Mexico school collapse spurs doubts over building code for quakes

 “It’s not possible to say what problems could have been foreseen,” said Antonio Gallardo, a member of the board of architects in Mexico City, a council that upholds professional standards across the capital.

-Most of the damage on Tuesday happened in central and southern districts where soils are less solid than in northern neighbourhoods, and urban development, even after improvements in recent decades, is still patchwork.
+Most of the damage on Tuesday happened in central and southern districts where soils are less solid than in northern neighborhoods, and urban development, even after improvements in recent decades, is still patchwork.

 Although the toppled buildings are still being investigated, some were built after the 1987 code, which has periodically been revised since.